jordandobson/InterfaceBulderMadness/README.md

 I would just like to better understand how I can create a method that my IBAction methods can call that better optimize my code to just check for a null and then do the conversion.
 I've tried this but haven't been able to scope it correctly.
 What is a simple implementation of this type of interaction / communication?

+I would also like to see how to best setup two different Speech Synthesizers as well as using NSRange to select and replace a piece of text in a textField.

 VIDEOS
 =======================